 The LCD RGB KEYPAD for RPi and the Arduino

-There are some I2C LCD shields available advertised for the Raspberry Pi.
-As these modules are using a MCP23017 they are equipped with 5 a RGB LED and 5 push buttons.
+There are I2C LCD shields available advertised for the Raspberry Pi.
+These LCD modules are using a MCP23017 and are equipped with a RGB LED and 5 push buttons.
 Let's try to connect them to an Arduino or an ESP8266.

 The LCD RGB KEPAD for RPi - Overview

 The LCD RGB KEYPAD for RPi comes with following features:

 - A 16bit I2C port expander based on a MCP23017

 - a RGB LED

 - a 1602 LCD with white characters and blue backlight

 As port expander a MCP23017 is used.
 The MCP23017 has 16 bits (channels), 7 channels are connected to the LCD in 4 bit mode, 3 channels are used for the RGB LED and 5 channels are inputs connected for the 5 buttons.
 One channel (GPA5) remains unused.